The Report on Unidentified Flying Objects: 1960 edition

 Four years after the original publication, Ruppelt released a new edition with three additional chapters.
 In these, Ruppelt "seemed to have changed course", declaring UFOs to be a "Space Age Myth".

 In the first chapter, "And They're Still Flying", Ruppelt covered late 1950s sightings in Ohio, Colorado, and Kansas.
 Ruppelt discuses the formation of the National Investigations Committee On Aerial Phenomena (NICAP), a non-profit organization established to investigate UFO reports, and his subsequent testimony before the United States Senate Committee on Government Operations.
-In the second new chapter, "Off They Go into the Wild Blue Yonder", Ruppelt details George Adamski's wild stories of repeatedly traveling to Venus aboard a flying saucer, likening Adamski to P.T.
-Barnum.
+In the second new chapter, "Off They Go into the Wild Blue Yonder", Ruppelt details George Adamski's wild stories of repeatedly traveling to Venus aboard a flying saucer, likening Adamski to P. T. Barnum.

 In the final chapter, "Do They or Don't They?", Ruppelt responds to the question "Do unidentified flying objects exist?" with the answer: "I'm positive they don't".

 Reaction and legacy

 The book has been called the "most significant" of its era.
-The Buffalo News covered the book under the headline "You Saw a Spacehip?
+The Buffalo News covered the book under the headline "You Saw a Space Ship?
 Air Force Won't Deny It", writing "Ruppelt reports their conclusion as one of rejection the theory that the objects are space ships, on the ground that there is no definite proof.
 However they did not reject the possibility and they urged the Air Force to continue investigating".

 A 1956 review described the Report as "the sober reporting of a man who was in charge of one of the official investigations", arguing that "Ruppelt never advances an explanation of what is inexplicable".
 In the 1970s, UFO researcher J. Allen Hynek suggested that Ruppelt's "book should be required reading for anyone seriously interested in the history of this subject".

 Historian Curtis Peebles concludes that the book "should have ended the speculation about an Air Force cover-up.
 In fact, Ruppelt's statements were converted into support for the cover-up idea."